 To record an instance of a particular tracker for a patient, click on the tracker name in the patient's Health Maintenance block.
 Then, in the space provided, enter the date they completed the item.
 It will auto populate today's date.
 Then click "Save".

 You will be able to see at a glance when a patient last had these items done (if no date has been entered, it will show "Never").
 If anything is "out of date," according to the rules that you have set, it will show up in red.

 In some cases, you might want to use the Health Maintenance block for some non-traditional trackers that you want to be able to run date-based reporting on.

 For example: you sell a specific package to patients that is good for a period of time, and you want to follow up with them about renewal at the end of the period.
 You can use a Health Maintenance rule to track this:

 - Create a dummy diagnosis code (to apply when the patient purchases the package) under Admin > Manage > Diagnosis Codes.
-Give your custom diagnosis a name, a "code" (this is important - it is how you will connect the diagnosis up to the Health Maintenance Tracker, and select "non-ICD" as the type of code.
+Give your custom diagnosis a name, an "ICD10 code" (this is important - it is how you will connect the diagnosis up to the Health Maintenance Tracker, and select "non-ICD" as the type of code.

 - Create a Health Maintenance rule that is triggered by that dummy diagnosis.